 At the weekend I posted a video on Vimeo titled “A Time Machine for Augmenting Past Software Execution in the Cloud”.
 In the video I demonstrate how using an Aspect Oriented Programming (AOP) like programming interface to the Satoris metering engine, that is embedded within Simz and Stenos, you can effectively intercept software execution behavior across space, machine and process, as well as time, online and offline.

-Imagine writing a method invocation interceptor class that is called within a process when a method is invoked by a thread.
-This is something that has been possible for sometime using various frameworks, such as Spring and JEE/CDI, and AOP technologies, such as AspectJ.
-Now imagine that same interceptor class is able to intercept method invocations across multiple Java runtimes and threads and not actually be present within each of the runtimes without a single line of code change – a mirrored runtime down to the thread and call stack as well as some environment state.
-Now lets go even further and imagine the very same interception class being able to receive the same call backs within the same mirrored threads from a past recording, that can be repeatedly run.
-Again no changes though the space and time aspects of the entire environment has changed.
-That is exactly what plays out in the video demonstration.
+Imagine writing a method invocation interceptor class that is called within a process when a thread invokes a method – something that has been possible for some time using various frameworks, such as Spring and JEE/CDI, and AOP technologies, such as AspectJ.
+Now imagine that the same interceptor class can intercept method invocations across multiple Java runtimes and threads and not be present within each of the runtimes without a single line of code change – a mirrored runtime down to the thread and call stack as well as some environment state.
+Now, let’s go even further and imagine the very same interception class being able to receive the same callbacks within the same mirrored threads from a past recording, which can repeatedly run.
+Again no changes, though space and time aspects of the entire environment have changed.
 The power of this is not just in the distribution of the interception across multiple machines but in the ability to go back in time in the execution of software and augment it with future capabilities.

-In the video I walk through four main distributed application monitoring scenarios.
+In the video, I walk through four main distributed application monitoring scenarios.
 In the first part of the video I instrument a DataStax Cassandra server with Satoris configured to send the metering data measured by the instrumentation applied at runtime to a remote Simz server.
 A monitoring console is connected the Simz server, completely oblivious to the fact that the runtime it is monitoring is merely a mirror of another runtime.
 I then configured the Simz runtime to install a custom interceptor implementation I had written to output the call profile history for any request exceeding a specified clock time threshold.
-I could just as easily have installed the interceptor in the actual Cassandra server runtime but then I would have had to worry about possible slowdowns caused by the interception and it’s writing to the System.out stream, as the interception occurs within the thread of execution that is being metered (measured).
+I could just as easily have installed the interceptor in the actual Cassandra server runtime but then I would have had to worry about possible slowdowns caused by the interception, and it’s writing to the System.out, as the invocation of callbacks occurs within the thread of execution that is being metered (measured).

-Here are the two interfaces within the Probes Open API that must be implemented by any interceptor wishing to become a time lord of the Java and JVM universe.
+Here are the two interfaces within the Probes Open API implemented by any interceptor wishing to become a time lord of the Java and JVM universe.

 Below is the actual source code of the extension I used in the above video demonstration.
 Most of the code is related to environment configuration and reporting.
 Basically the